UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 2. [Running the bots within a dockerized environment from the official UMA Docker image](#running-the-bots-locally-with-Docker)
 3. [Deploying bots to production in Google Cloud Compute](#running-the-bots-in-the-cloud-with-GCP)

-This tutorial will guide you through setting up a liquidator and disputer bot to monitor an expiring multi party deployed on the Kovan test network.
+This tutorial will guide you through setting up a liquidator and disputer to monitor an expiring multi party deployed on the Kovan test network.
 A verified version of the expiring multi party contract can be found on Kovan [here](https://kovan.etherscan.io/address/0xDe15ae6E8CAA2fDa906b1621cF0F7296Aa79d9f1).
 This contract is an ETHBTC synthetic, collateralized in Dai.